Google-Solution-Challenge-Metu/CanYouHearMe/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/124795286/225635179-543dcaa7-d462-40a6-8774-3b5f3913deb4.png" width="250"  />
 </p>
 When an users wants to donate blood, our app shows the nearest locations.
+Since we do not have this data yet, the user is directed to the official website of Kızılay in order to increase the usability.
+The feature can be added to the interface by providing the data.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/124795286/225626687-b4a0ed36-984e-4f00-9f71-49d95c638812.png" width="250"  />